hzeller/timg/man/timg.1.md

      If there are also filenames on the command line, they will be shown at the very end.

+     Absolute filenames in the list are used as-is, relative filenames are resolved relative to the filelist-file itself.

 **-o** &lt;*outfile*&gt;
 :    Write terminal image to given filename instead of stdout.